inrupt/generator-solid-react/README.md

 An example of both setting and getting a language can be seen in our component `LanguageDropdown` under /src/components/Utils.

 ### Adding a new language
-To add a new language, first add a new folder and translation file to the /public/locales folder, with translations in place.
+To add a new language:

+  1. First add a new folder and translation file to the /public/locales folder, with translations in place.

-Next, inside language-dropdown.component.js, add the new language to `const languages`.
+  2. Next, inside language-dropdown.component.js, add the new language to `const languages`.
 This object contains the languages, with an id and an icon.
 In this case, the icon maps to a flag, which is mapped using [flag-icon-css](http://flag-icon-css.lip.is/).
 This will add the language and flag to the dropdown.

 Once those two steps are complete then the new language should be compatible with the generated application.